Morgan Wade

-Morgan Dealie Wade (born December 10, 1994) is an American country music singer.
-She has released five albums: Puppets with My Heart (2018), Reckless (2021), Psychopath (2023), Obsessed and The Party Is Over (Recovered).
+Morgan Dealie Wade (born December 10, 1994) is an American country music singer and songwriter.
+She has released five albums: Puppets with My Heart (2018), Reckless (2021), Psychopath (2023), Obsessed (2024) and The Party Is Over (Recovered) (2025).

 Biography

 Early life

 Morgan Wade is a native of Floyd, Virginia.
 Her parents divorced when she was 5 years old and she spent a lot of time with her grandparents, who took her to local bluegrass music events.
 In 2016, she graduated from Jefferson College of Health Sciences in Roanoke, Virginia with a bachelors in exercise science and a minor in public health.

 Early career

-As a freshman in college, she was inspired to write songs after breaking up with her girlfriend.
+As a freshman in college, she was inspired to write songs after breaking up with her boyfriend.
 She recruited musicians through Craigslist to record her first album, Puppets with My Heart, released in January 2018 under the band name Morgan Wade & The Stepbrothers.

 In July 2018, Wade performed at FloydFest, where Jason Isbell's sound engineer gave her album to Sadler Vaden, the guitarist in Isbell's band the 400 Unit.